ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 This endpoint is used to check the progress of a long-running registration.

-The following is a non-normative example of a HTTP request the status of a running registration:
+The following is a non-normative example of an HTTP request for the status of a running registration:

 Request: